Bandwidth/api-docs/README.md

 ├── .github
 │   ├── actions
 │   └── workflows
-├── markdown    # to be migrated into the site/docs folder ├── postman
-├── sdk-generation
+├── postman
-└── site
+├── site
-    ├── docusaurus.config.js    # config file for the docusaurus site
+│   ├── docusaurus.config.js    # config file for the docusaurus site
-    ├── sidebar.js    # TOC for the docs directory
+│   ├── sidebar.js    # TOC for the docs directory
-    ├── blog    # contains markdown blog articles
+│   ├── blog    # contains markdown blog articles
-    ├── build    # where the static site is generated and served from ├── docs    # contains the API Guides and tutorials ├── redoc-plugin    # the needed index.js file for the redoc-plugin ├── specs    # Bandwidth's OpenAPI specs in .json format ├── src    # home for individual pages as well as react component and css settings ├── static    # Static files needed for the docsite (images, etc.)
+│   ├── build    # where the static site is generated and served from │   ├── docs    # contains the API Guides and tutorials │   ├── redoc-plugin    # the needed index.js file for the redoc-plugin │   ├── specs    # Bandwidth's OpenAPI specs in .json format │   ├── src    # home for individual pages as well as react component and css settings │   ├── static    # Static files needed for the docsite (images, etc.)
-    └── templates    # any helpful templates for new content
+│   └── templates    # any helpful templates for new content │
+│ # Below this comment to be eventually removed from the repo ├── markdown    # to be migrated into the site/docs folder ├── sdk-generation
+├── external
+└── internal
 ```

 ### site